Skip to main content

 Questionnaires

-Your doctor may ask you to fill out questionnaires, which are used to assess different aspects of your sexual health.
-The most common are:
+Your doctor may ask you to complete questionnaires that assess different aspects of sexual health.
+Commonly used tools include:

 • The International Index for Erectile Function (IIEF)